What are cookies?

 Training and awareness

-Employee awareness of the GDPR, and their role to protect the privacy of data subjects, is core to NHS’s compliance programme.
+Employee awareness of the GDPR, and their role to protect the privacy of data subjects, is core to New Healthcare Solutions Ltd’s compliance programme.

 The GDPR provides the following rights for individuals:

-The right to be informed encompasses NHS’s obligation to provide ‘fair processing information’, typically through a privacy notice.
+The right to be informed encompasses New Healthcare Solutions Ltd’s obligation to provide ‘fair processing information’, typically through a privacy notice.

 Right of access